Business & Tech

 HUDSON COUNTY, NJ — For two years, Chris Tsakis — a punk rock musician who lives in Weehawken — co-owned an antique shop in Saugherties, N.Y., near Woodstock.
 The shop closed and he kept his favorite finds in his personal garage.
 But that's about to change.

-This weekend, Tsakis announced, he's holding a three-day vintage estate sale in Weehawken in order to accomplish a "Swedish death cleaning" of his property.
+Through Sunday, Tsakis, who formed the punk band the Nihilistics in the 1980s, is holding a vintage estate sale in Weehawken to accomplish a "Swedish death cleaning" of his property.

 His store was called "That Cave," and it held the items he'd acquired by hunting around estate sales and flea markets for years.